-The aims of each FP have been different, though there has been a large degree of continuity in most fields, including in the area of RWM, because of the long-term nature of the research effort required.
-The initial FPs concentrated on safety aspects and technical development of the second generation of nuclear power reactors, but now that this technology has reached industrial maturity the priority has naturally shifted towards other aspects such as RWM, especially the management of high-level and long-lived waste.
-This remains the only aspect of the fuel cycle that has yet to reach industrial maturity, and environmental and safety considerations mean that RWM is a topic of concern for a number of Member States and an area on which research efforts are being concentrated.
+The aims of each Framework Programme (FP) have been different, though there has been a large degree of continuity in most fields (including in the area of RWM), because of the long-term nature of the required research effort.
+Whereas the initial FPs concentrated on safety aspects and technical development of the second generation of nuclear power reactors, the coming to industrial maturity of this technology has naturally resulted in a shift in priority towards other aspects such as RWM, especially the management of high-level and long-lived waste.
+This remains the only aspect of the fuel cycle that has yet to reach the level of industrial maturity, and the associated environmental.
+Safety considerations mean that RWM is a topic of concern for a number of Member States and an area where research efforts are being concentrated.